-There may be 3-5 generations of nematodes within a growing season.
+There may be three to five generations of nematodes within a growing season.
 Nematodes are likely to multiply under a range of host crops such as wheat and chickpeas.
 Barley is only moderately susceptible.
 Many grass weeds and legumes can also host the nematode.